📝 Meeting Summarizer

 - Summary — 2–3 sentence overview of the meeting purpose and key outcome

-- Key Decisions — What was decided, by whom, and the rationale
+- Key Decisions (DECIDED only) — What was decided, by whom, the rationale, and the effective date

-- Action Items — Each item with: description, owner, deadline, and any reference numbers (PRO, BOL, claim #)
+- Action Items — Each item with: description, owner (named), deadline (specific date, not "next week"), and any reference numbers (PRO, BOL, claim #, tender ID).
+Numbered so they can be tracked

-- Metrics/Data Points — Any KPIs, rates, volumes, or performance numbers mentioned
+- Metrics / Data Points — Any KPIs, rates, volumes, or performance numbers mentioned, with the window they cover

-- Open Issues — Unresolved items that need follow-up
+- Open Issues (PROPOSED + DISCUSSED) — Unresolved items that need follow-up; include the next decision point

 -